New Patient Referrals & obtaining Appointments

 If your child’s referral is accepted but triaged as non-urgent or less urgent, they will be placed on a wait list until current capacity constraints allow appointments to be offered.

-For important information about referral, the intake process, and wait times, please go to:
+For important information about referral and the intake process, please go to:

 You can view the providers’ fee schedules here.